crosscon/ZK-PUF-Zephyr-Demo/scripts/proofs/README.md

 $$

-This verification process guarantees the verifier that the prover indeed holds the two PUF responses, R1 and R2, and further ensures the session’s freshness.
-For the zero-knowledge proofs v and w to be validated, the prover is required to use the same α as the verifier, thereby incorporating the nonce n.
+This verification process guarantees the verifier that the prover indeed holds the two PUF responses, $R_1$ and $R_2$, and further ensures the session’s freshness.
+For the zero-knowledge proofs $v$ and $w$ to be validated, the prover is required to use the same $\alpha$ as the verifier, thereby incorporating the nonce $n$.
 This mechanism ensures the uniqueness and security of each session, effectively preventing replay attacks.

 ## `proof_verifier_calc`